Bimbo's 365 Club: Venue information

 Currently, Bimbo's 365 Club is available for rental to private parties, owned and operated by Giuntoli's grandsons.
 Corporate clients such as the National Academy of Recording Arts and Sciences, Oracle and Yahoo! have engaged the club for company events.
 Artists such as Chris Isaak, Macy Gray, Jewel and The Brian Setzer Orchestra have performed in recent years.
 British stars Robbie Williams and Roni Size have appeared on stage.

 In 2000, production manager Scott Burke initiated a major refurbishment of the venue's sound system.
 He removed an aging Meyer Sound Laboratories system and installed a Nexo Alpha system, made by Nexo SA of France.
 Jim Sides, then of Nexo USA based in San Rafael, California, helped Burke select Nexo dealer Art Yeap of Novo Group in San Francisco to head the project.
 The loudspeakers were rigged with care such that they did not block sight lines to the small side stage adjoining the main stage.
 A Midas 48-channel XL-200 mixing console was placed at the rear of the dance floor area, about 50 ft from the main stage, for FOH sound mixing duties.
 Burke said in an interview that with a new sound system that was "transparent at amazing levels", he intended next to focus on upgrading the lighting system.

 Bimbo's has a second bar near the kitchen, with a dance floor and performance space suitable for DJs or showcasing new acts.
 The room holds 150–200 people.
 In the main performance area, there are no balconies, and 125–475 people can be accommodated in booths and at tables on the terrace and dance floor for sit-down dinner served from the venue's full kitchen, available to outside caterers.
 If no dinner is planned, some 700 can watch the main stage, with theater-style seating on the dance floor and standing room at the bar.

+The venue's optical illusion attraction, Dolphina: The Girl in the Fishbowl, is no longer scheduled as a nightly performance, but remains available for private parties and other events.